CY83R-3X71NC710N/TeleSync/README.md

 # What does TSA stand for?

-TSA stands for TeleSync Archive
+TSA stands for TeleSync Archive and is in the preview of the files you upload.

 # Resources:
 ```